bhavin192/wpinstall/README.md

 $ sudo ./wpinstall.sh
 ```

+- Log is stored in the file `wpinstall.log`

 This script works but has lot of work to be done in order to ensure if WordPress is installed correctly.
 Tested on `Ubuntu 16.04 LTS (xenial)` instance of `GCP` and `AWS`.